jmettraux/ruote-web/README.txt

     cd ruote-web && rake rails:freeze:edge TAG=rel_2-0-2

-That will install Rails 2.0.2 under ruote-web/vendor/rails (maybe you will to do that before the 'bootstrap_dev_db' step.
+That will install Rails 2.0.2 under ruote-web/vendor/rails (maybe you will to do that before the 'bootstrap_dev_db' step).

 == run it